 - Go to a safe place and speak with someone you trust.
 Tell this person what happened.
-If there is any immediate danger, contact the office of Public Safety at 603.645.9700 if you are on the Main Campus (Manchester) or call 911 if you are off campus.
-Nashua Center students may call 911 or contact: - Nashua Center Domenic Lafauci 603.665.7323 - Consider securing immediate professional support (e.g., counseling, victim advocacy, medical services, etc.) to assist you in the crisis. - If you are a student of the Main Campus (Manchester), during regular business hours you may go to the Wellness Center which is located in the student center to speak with a licensed mental health counselor for support and guidance.
+If there is any immediate danger, contact the office of Public Safety at 603.645.9700 if you are on the Main Campus (Manchester) or call 911 if you are off campus. - Consider securing immediate professional support (e.g., counseling, victim advocacy, medical services, etc.) to assist you in the crisis. - If you are a student of the Main Campus (Manchester), during regular business hours you may go to the Wellness Center which is located in the student center to speak with a licensed mental health counselor for support and guidance.
 After regular business hours, or in any situation where a victim wishes, local resources are also available and may be able to provide confidential assistance.
-You can contact the on-call Wellness Counselor by calling the Wellness Center at 603.645.9679 and selecting option 3.
-You may also contact the University's counseling provider, HelpU, at 800-327-2251 or logging in at portal bhsonline.com.
-You may also contact the local rape crisis center YWCA NH 24-hour crisis line at 603.668.2299 or the New Hampshire Sexual Assault Hotline at 800-277-5570 or the New Hampshire Domestic Violence Hotline at 866-644-3574, which are confidential resources. - If you are a student at the Nashua Center, Bridges Domestic and Sexual Violence Support offers confidential and accessible assistance in reporting sexual abuse or domestic violence.
-You can contact Bridges at 603-889-0858 between 8:30 a.m. and 4:30 p.m. or their 24hr crisis line at 603-883-3044.
-Bridges offers access to antibiotics to prevent the spread of some STDs as well as emergency contraceptives to prevent unwanted pregnancy. - Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
+You can contact the on-call Wellness Counselor by calling the Wellness Center at 603.645.9679 and listen to the prompts to be connected with the After-hours counselor.
+You may also contact the University's Student Assistance Program, HelpU, at 800327-2251 or logging in at portal.bhsonline.com (log in SNHU) for additional in the moment support, access to care coordinators, mental health treatment options or additional resources and supports.
+You may also contact the local rape crisis center YWCA NH 24-hour crisis line at 603.668.2299 or the New Hampshire Sexual Assault Hotline at 800-277-5570 or the New Hampshire Domestic Violence Hotline at 866-644-3574, which are confidential resources. - Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
 They will gather bedding, linens or unlaundered clothing, and any other pertinent articles that may be used for evidence.
-It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet to avoid contamination. - If you have physical injuries, photograph or have them photographed, with a date stamp on the photo. - Record the names of any witnesses and their contact information.
-This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation. - Try to memorize details (e.g., physical description, names, license plate number, car description, etc.), or even better, write notes to remind you of details, if you have time and the ability to do - If you obtain external orders of protection (e.g., restraining orders, injunctions, protection from abuse), please notify the office of Public Safety at 603.645.9700, or the campus Title IX Coordinator at 603.644.3188. or a Nashua Center CSA so that those orders can be observed on campus.
+It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet to avoid contamination.

-• Even after the immediate crisis has passed, consider seeking support from a licensed mental health counselor at the support locations listed above.
+- If you have physical injuries, photograph or have them photographed, with a date stamp on the photo. - Record the names of any witnesses and their contact information.
+This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation. - Try to memorize details (e.g., physical description, names, license plate number, car description, etc.), or even better, write notes to remind you of details, if you have time and the ability to do so. - If you obtain external orders of protection (e.g., restraining orders, injunctions, protection from abuse), please notify the office of Public Safety at 603.645.9700, or the campus Title IX Coordinator at 603.644.3188. - Even after the immediate crisis has passed, consider seeking support from a licensed mental health counselor at the support locations listed above.